 Agreement:

-For EMR, TC will verify UE does not send measurement report which exceeds X second before paging reception.
+For EMR, TC will verify UE does not send measurement report which is measured exceeds X second before paging reception.

 For non-EMR, TC will verify

-UE send measurement report which is within X second before [paging reception].
+UE send measurement report which is measured within X second before [paging reception].

-UE does not send measurement report which exceeds X second before [paging reception] if it is feasible for the testing.
+UE does not send measurement report which is measured exceeds X second before [paging reception] if it is feasible for the testing.

 Issue 2-3: test configuration/procedure for solution based on existing measurement for validity check